COVID-19 Management Protocols

 ACTION PLAN FOR HIGH TEMPERATURE OR DISCOVERY OF COVID-19 SYMPTOMS

-(Recommended by the TN Department of Education) For students with fever at or above 100.4℉ or any of the above symptoms AND known exposure to someone with COVID-19:
+(Recommended by the TN Department of Education) For students with fever at or above 100.4℉ or other symptoms consistent with COVID-19 (listed below) and/or known exposure to someone with COVID-19:

 - Instruct the individual to wear a face mask.
 Provide a mask if the student or other individual does not have one.